KalaayPT/Profit-Taker-Guide/content/codex/creating-builds.md

 ##### Ogris / Kuva Ogris

 Ogris has a mod called Nightwatch Napalm, which leaves a large area of effect where the rockets land that lasts six seconds.
 This AoE can damage pylons through the pylon bubble, making it possible to destroy a pylon after it has landed, and if a pylon lands in the AoE, it can be quickly destroyed.
 This makes the Ogris several seconds faster than the next best option, as it isn’t solely reliant on reaction time (and aim) after the pylons have landed, but rather predicting where the pylons will land and pre-firing them.
 The Kuva Ogris is best for this as the progenitor damage bonus is one of the only damage increases that apply to Nightwatch Napalm.
-This is a speedrun strat known in the community as “Pogris”, more information on it [__here__](/guide/speedrun-strats.html#pogris).
-Pogris is unable to effectively damage shields, so it must also be paired with a good [__On Call Crew__](/guide/speedrun-strats.html#on-call-strats).
+This is a speedrun strat known in the community as “Pogris”, more information on it **[here](/guide/speedrun-strats.html#pogris)**.
+Pogris is unable to effectively damage shields, so it must also be paired with a good **[On Call Crew](/guide/speedrun-strats.html#on-call-strats)**.

 Video (click to play/pause):

 ::div{style="padding-bottom: 20px;"}
-:video{src="/u/ogrispylons.mp4" height="100" muted loop}
+:video{loop muted height="100" src="/u/ogrispylons.mp4"}
 ::

 ##### Zenith